Connecticut Violation of Restraining Orders Lawyer

 There are several types of protective orders issued in Connecticut domestic violence courts in Stamford, Norwalk, Greenwich, Westport and Bridgeport.
 The most serious is a “full no contact” order which prohibits a defendant from having any contact whatsoever with the alleged victim, and forbids a defendant from entering this victim’s home or workplace.
 A “full” or “residential stay-away” order prohibits you from entering the victim’s home or workplace, but does permit contact.
 A “partial’ protective order is usually the least restrictive, and prohibits you from “threatening, intimidating or harassing” an alleged victim.
 Note, however, that the Court will often imposes additional restrictions on a protective order, and will always print these additional conditions directly on the order, so be sure to read the order very carefully.

 How long do these orders remain in effect?
 Usually for the entire duration of a domestic violence case which can last between 6 to 12 months.
 Be aware that Connecticut courts and prosecutors in Stamford, Greenwich, Norwalk, New Canaan, Darien, Fairfield, Bridgeport and Westport strictly enforce these orders.
-Even a technical violation such as a seemingly innocent text message, phone call, or message sent through a relative can result in a felony arrest.
+Even a technical restraining order violation such as a seemingly innocent text message, phone call, or message sent through a relative can result in a felony arrest.
 That is why it is important to try to get your underlying domestic violence case resolved as quickly and fairly as possible, and to make sure you are able to live and work within the terms of any applicable protective orders.
 A violation of protective order can have serious consequences, so it is best to reach out to an experienced legal professional.

 Connecticut Civil Restraining Orders